 Following this short post I share an Easter commentary by Father Donald Senior, President Emeritus, Chancellor, and Professor of New Testament Studies at Chicago Catholic Theological Union.

 This Saturday morning I phoned a friend to read to her some of Father Senior’s comments.
 In response, she challenged me with a thought I’d never considered.
 “If Christ had lived on, would you still believe in him?”
 Continue reading If Christ had Lived Would You Still Believe? →

 Although I often refer to Scripture and trust its wisdom, the larger part of my learning comes through heavenly sources.
-That is what I asked for in 2011 and try to put into words here at Freely Receive.
-Still, with regard to understanding the Atonement (“Christ died for our sins”) the vast number of Christian beliefs and doctrines fazed me.
+That is what I asked for in 2011, and struggle to put into words at Freely Receive.
+Still, with regard to understanding the atonement (“Christ died for our sins”) the vast number of Christian beliefs and doctrines overcame me.
 So I asked Master to help me learn, from his point of view, the events that took place during those three dark days and nights.

 Beatitudes meaning and structure makes use of extraordinary geometry that can provide students and seekers with additional insight.
 Matthew’s Beatitudes and Luke’s Sermon on the Plain contain some of the most beautiful passages in the New Testament.
 When we diagram the pattern of Yeshua’s words and phrases, however, the Beatitudes reveal even more information.
 We are blessed to glimpse the pure genius of Christ, and the mind of the Son of God.